“All shall dissolve, and leave not a rack behind … ”

 Right now, I’m deeply involved in creating a series of children’s iPad apps.
 They overflow with stories that run wild.
 I adore every mad, creativity-filled second of it.
 There’s no question it’s what I was put on the earth to do.

 So let me ask: Is your writing driven by your most passionate interests?
+Does the emotional core of your story ring true?
 Do your books overflow with feelings and ideas drawn from your deepest emotional wells?

 This is the source of your Writer’s Voice.
 Readers can immediately sense when an author writes from the heart.
 It’s what they hunger for.
 And once they experience your originality, they’ll crave more of it, increasingly.